d6y/liftmodules-imap-idle/README.md

  * If you're deploying under Jetty 6.1.26 or earlier, you will need to replace $JETTY_HOME/lib/naming/mail-1.4.jar with mail-1.4.1.jar or later (1.4.4 is the version that ships with Lift).
 Or... in some way resolve this w.r.t to [Jetty classloader](http://docs.codehaus.org/display/JETTY/Classloading).

- * This code depends on a com.sun class, meaning it may not work under non-Sun derived JDKs.
+ * This code depends on a `com.sun` class in `EmailUtils`, meaning it may not work under non-Sun derived JDKs.

+ * If your application is partitioned from the IMAP server it may take 30 minutes for the IMAP IDLE code to detect this and re-establish a connection to collect messages.

 ## How this works